 Table 2-1 PPT Member Categories

 Category Stormwater Exposure PPT Member Co-permittee (Sector S) ADEQ Authorization Type

-Aviation (Program Administrator) ✓ ✓ √ NOI
+Aviation (Program Administrator) ✓ ✓ ✓ NOI

-Tier I ✓ ✓ ✓ NOI
+Category I ✓ ✓ ✓ NOI

-Tier II ✓ ✓ NEC
+Category II ✓ ✓ NEC

-Tier III ✓ ✓ N/A
+Category III ✓ ✓ N/A

-Tier IV ✓ N/A
+Category IV ✓ N/A

-^{} The Stormwater Program Team may reevaluate PPT member's stormwater exposure and determine appropriate Tier.
+\ The Aviation Stormwater Program Team may reevaluate PPT member's stormwater exposure and determine appropriate Category.

-Tier I PPT Member:
+Category I PPT Member:

-Companies that perform Sector S activities are included in the program as co-permittees and are known as Tier I PPT Members.
+Companies that perform Sector S activities are included in the program as co-permittees and are known as Category I PPT Members.
 Qualifying companies are required to obtain MSGP coverage for their facility by submitting an NOI through myDEQ, paying MSGP permit fees, conducting regular inspections, and maintaining documentation of the NOI and NOI Authorization Certificate.
 Sector S facilities may include:

 - 4. Air passenger and cargo companies;

 - 5. Fixed-based operators (FBOs);

-- 6. Aircraft, vehicle and equipment (AVE) wash companies;
+- 6. Aircraft, ground vehicle and equipment (AVE) wash companies;

 - 7. AVE maintenance providers;

 - 8. Owner/operator; and

 - 9. Deicing operator.

-Tier II PPT Member:
+Category II PPT Member:

-Companies that perform Sector S activities but have certified that there is no exposure of industrial materials or activities to precipitation or runoff, are included in the Stormwater Program as co-permittees and are known as Tier II PPT Members.
+Companies that perform Sector S activities but have certified that there is no exposure of industrial materials or activities to precipitation or runoff, are included in the Stormwater Program as co-permittees and are known as Category II PPT Members.
 The demonstration of "no exposure" can only be made on a PPT member facility-wide basis and is not for individual outfalls or activities.

-Qualifying companies are required to obtain MSGP coverage for their facility by submitting an NEC through myDEQ, paying MSGP permit fees, conducting regular self-inspections, and maintaining documentation of the NEC.
+Qualifying companies are required to obtain MSGP coverage for their facility by submitting an NEC through myDEQ and paying MSGP permit fees.
+ADEQ recommends that the site develop and implement a plan to periodically inspect site conditions to ensure NEC eligibility requirements are met.